Why use it? Examples Downloads Manual Plug-ins Other tools Support Forum Testimonials Your sites

 $Db->Connect('glob_var');

-'glob_var' must be the name of a global variable beeing a PHP array with the keys described above.
+'glob_var' must be the name of a global variable containing a PHP array with the keys described above.

 The global variable is destroyed just after the connection.